 Dr. Mary Johnson, Math Specialist, Center for Excellence (CFE), joined WTEF in September 2004 and has been getting underperforming math students to grade level and beyond ever since.
 Dr. Johnson has more than 30 years of experience in education with the DC Public Schools, including her tenure as founder and principal of the Washington Math & Science Technology Public Charter High School and Director of the Frank W. Ballou Mathematics Science Technology Academy/School-Within-A-School Charter School.
 She is also the President of Complex Associates, Inc., a nonprofit that operates Success and Math Learning Centers in Maryland and Washington, DC.
 Many of the success stories she’s had with her students have been featured by local and national media.
 In January 2016, Dr. Johnson received a copyright for a diagnostic test that helps to assess specific gaps in students’ math knowledge in just minutes.
 She is also the author of several books and articles on mathematics education and the recipient of numerous professional and community awards.
 Dr. Johnson holds a masters in Mathematics Education from Hampton University and a Doctorate in Mathematics Education from the University of Maryland.

-Nicole Johnson, CFE Coach/Administrator, is a wonderful example of what a shining success many of WTEF’s students grow up to be.
+Nicole Johnson, CFE Coach/Administrative Assistant, is a wonderful example of what a shining success many of WTEF’s students grow up to be.
 Growing up in Southeast DC, she used to live across the street from the tennis courts where WTEF VP of Programs, Willis Thomas, used to run the WTEF tennis clinics.
 Under the tutelage of Mr. Thomas, her parents enrolled her in the Center for Excellence, and at the age of six she played in her first tennis tournament.
 Ultimately, WTEF provided Ms. Johnson with the academic support and mentorship needed to develop into a strong, successful woman.
 At just 16 years old, she won the American Tennis Association Tournament for youth 16 and under in Daytona, Florida, with Willis Thomas right by her side!
 Ms. Johnson went on to study at the University of the District of Columbia before finally joining WTEF in her current role as CFE Coach & Administrator.

 Tamika Mitchell, Administrative Assistant & Tennis Coach (AACP), joined WTEF in the summer of 2013 as a receptionist, before advancing to her current role of Tennis Coach, Mentor, Tutor and Administrative Assistant.
 Prior to working at WTEF, however, Ms. Mitchell was first involved with WTEF when she was only four years old.
 She first enrolled with WTEF’s Arthur Ashe Children’s Program in elementary school and loved it so much that she continued in the Center for Excellence through middle and high school.
 After graduating Ballou High School as Valedictorian in just three years, she won the DC Inter-high Tennis Championship twice.
 She received an academic scholarship to attend the University of Arizona and was the first person in her family to attend college.
 After being honored as a Scholar Member of the National Society of Collegiate Scholars from 2009 to 2011, Ms. Mitchell graduated from the University of Arizona in 2013 with a bachelor’s degree in Nutritional Sciences.